thecodenomad/stitches/README.md

 Stitches aims to be a solution for coraling the massive amount of social media content into something consumable by a content creator to produce additional content (meta-content)

-*Disclaimer:* It is the sole responsibility of the user of this software to respect copyright laws.
+*Disclaimer:* It is the sole responsibility of the user to respect copyright laws.

 ## Goals
 * Retain Context for Splices